h-chal/ChampSim/README.md

-# h-chal's fork of ChampSim
+# Fork of ChampSim

 This is a fork of a fork of [ChampSim](https://github.com/ChampSim/ChampSim).

-[KatyT12](https://github.com/KatyT12/ChampSim) forked ChampSim to allow branch predictors to be written in Bluespec SystemVerilog.
+\[Redacted for anonymity\] forked ChampSim to allow branch predictors to be written in Bluespec SystemVerilog.

 I have forked that work to make it work on my machine.
-In the future I may copy her approach to allow other ChampSim functionality to be modelled with BSV, e.g. prefetching.
+In the future I may copy \[their\] approach to allow other ChampSim functionality to be modelled with BSV, e.g. prefetching.

-All of my branches start with `h-chal/`.

 The README for ChampSim can be found [here](README_champsim.md).